Synthesia (video game): Continued development as closed-source project

-After May 2012, Piegdon decided to stop releasing the source code, as he saw the potential commercial value of the program.
-However the last open-source release version 0.6.1b is still available for download.
+After May 2012, Piegdon decided to stop releasing the source code, as he saw the potential commercial value of the program, but the last open-source release version 0.6.1b is still available for download.

 In the continued commercial version the basic functionality was still freeware.
 A "Learning Pack" key could be purchased to unlock the freemium additional features, such as a sheet music display mode.

-In December 2014, with Version 10 of Synthesia, the ability to use the program without purchasing it was removed, with the exception of several playable included demo MIDIs.
-However, an older version can still be downloaded, thus still being able to use the program for free.
+In December 2014, with version 10 of Synthesia, the ability to use the program without purchasing it was removed, with the exception of several playable included demo MIDIs, but an older version can still be downloaded, thus still being able to use the program for free.

 Features

 Synthesia has support for playing custom MIDI and MusicXML files, as well as linking with MIDI controllers.
-Synthesia will rate the player's performance afterwards, and give a score which can be submitted to an online scoreboard.
-Synthesia also has a paid "Learning Pack" that allows users to view music in musical notation, as well as multiple practice features, such as "Melody Practice" which pauses the piece whenever the user misses a note, and only continues when the right note is played.
+Synthesia will rate the player's performance afterwards and give a score which can be submitted to an online scoreboard.
+Synthesia also has a paid "Learning Pack" that allows users to view music in musical notation, as well as multiple practice features, such as "Melody Practice" which pauses the piece whenever the user misses a note and only continues when the right note is played.